AC Units Help Family with Child Struggling with Asthma

 Warman and her family moved to Hanover Township in December.
 She tells Newswatch 16 she wasn't able to afford air conditioning and turned to Facebook to help.

-In the post, she says her daughter would stand in front of an open freezer to stay cool.
+In the post, she said her daughter would stand in front of an open freezer to stay cool.

 "But for her to keep using the inhaler, I have concerns with her heart rate elevating and I did not continuously using it," Melissa Warman said.